easyuc/EasyUC/uc-dsl/README.md

-DSL type-checking will catch errors like badly formed messages (e.g., ones with bad source addresses), attempts to send two messages in sequence (without first getting control back), or simulators that interfere with communication between environment and adversary.
+DSL type-checking will catch errors like badly formed messages (e.g., ones with bad source addresses), attempts to send two messages in sequence (without first getting control back), or simulators that interfere with communication between the environment and adversary.
 When DSL code is translated into EasyCrypt's procedural programming language, message-routing boilerplate will be automatically generated.